shoaibms/metabo-net/README.md

 *Uncovering the architectural principles of drought tolerance through integrated metabolomic-network analysis*

 ## 🎯 Project Overview
 This repository contains the analytical pipeline used to investigate how wheat plants adapt to drought stress through tissue-specific metabolic networks.
-Our study reveals that drought-tolerant wheat varieties maintain distinct molecular organizations in leaves versus roots - leaves show highly integrated networks optimized for rapid photosynthetic responses, while roots display modular networks suited for localized environmental adaptation.
+Our study reveals that drought-tolerant wheat varieties maintain distinct molecular organisations in leaves versus roots - leaves show highly integrated networks optimised for rapid photosynthetic responses, while roots display modular networks suited for localised environmental adaptation.
 These architectural differences help explain how some wheat varieties better withstand drought conditions.

 Key findings:
-- Identified fundamental differences in how leaves and roots organize their molecular responses to drought
+- Identified fundamental differences in how leaves and roots organise their molecular responses to drought
 - Discovered that drought-tolerant wheat has ~40% denser leaf networks compared to roots
 - Found that leaf-root coordination changes over time as drought stress continues
 - Validated findings using rigorous statistical approaches